 - Submit this online form at the time of brewer submission

-- Pay the testing fee of $750 (member price) or $1000 (non-member price), which is available for purchase at the SCAA online store here.
+- Pay the testing fee of $750, which is available for purchase at the SCAA online store here.

-- Submit a production-manufactured brewer with all production manuals, instructions, and handbooks to:
+- Submit five* production-manufactured** brewers with all manuals, instructions, and handbooks to: